logo

 Insect/ Mosquito repellent

-Mosquitoes, like little vampires, favour night conditions.
+Mosquitoes like little vampires favour night conditions.
 Be sure to take a repellent, and cover all exposed areas of your body (e.g. neck and arms).
 We recommend that you wear trousers at night and long sleeved shirts should you be outdoors.
 If the heat is too much and you wear a short sleeved shirt, make sure you use the appropriate insect repellent.
 At night before you go to bed, make sure your mosquito net is either touching the ground or is tucked under your mattress and that your exposed areas (especially your ankles) are protected with insect repellent.

 Anti-histamine cream